RPG2-0-OpenSource-1ASI0729-2520-7327/GlassGo-Backend/README.md

 To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

+## Running the Application ( Important )

+### Instructions to run the application:

+Run in src/main/java/com/glassgo/platform/GlassgoPlatformApplication.java

+The public class of GlassgoPlatformApplication

 ### Link de Swagger

 http://localhost:8080/swagger-ui/index.html